Alexandra Cole of Face Facts Skincare Beauty Salon

 “Love your body and your face” says Alexandra

-Alexandra Cole is the owner of Face Facts Studio and beauty salon near Milton Keynes and Buckingham in the north Buckinghamshire countryside.
+Alexandra Cole is the owner of Face Facts Studio and facial beauty salon in Buckingham, a pretty market town near Milton Keynes in the north Buckinghamshire countryside.
 Alexandra has won many awards for her work and is active in “Women in Enterprise”.
 She gives talks, has appeared in print, on the web, on radio & TV about anti-ageing and top lifestyle issues for women.

 Loving your body as a whole can boost your confidence, but facial specialist Alexandra suggests that feeling comfortable with your face has the biggest impact on our self esteem.
 Alexandra's love affair with the face was inspired by her mother, who was Elizabeth Arden's right hand women in the 1930's and 40's.
 Read more in Alexandra's “Style Secrets” interview with Image magazine below.